waggle-sensor/summer2020/ng/spencerDailyLog.md

 * Created bounding box label conversion script for annotated full scene images from 74k character dataset
 * Discussed sampling techniques and moving forward with Luke and Nicola
 * Implemented interative stratified sampling algorithm for training and testing splits with multilabeled images

+**Tuesday, June 30**

+* Attended AI/ML scrum meeting
+* Checked results of scene character detector trained overnight - mean average precision of 0.11
+  * Going to stick with individual (pre-segmented) character classification instead
+  * This was after increasing image size to 1000x1000
+* Wrote scripts to clean up the KAIST dataset
+  * Parse XML annotations into general `Annotation` class created for 74K dataset scenes
+  * Function to crop images based on their bounding boxes for sampling and retraining
+* To do:
+  * Write functions for sampling
+  * Create pipeline for retraining after getting detection results

+**Wednesday, July 1**

+* Checked progress on character training model
+* Developed scripts to visualize accuracy over time
+  * Visualizer tool to convert Tensorboard output log
+  * Modified testing script to output results
+* Created presentation on progress thus far
+* Fixed bug in augmentation script
+* Researched methods for sampling